CoolCodeFactory/ViperWeather/README.md

 ### I'm blown away!

-Typhoon is a non-profit, community driven project.
+ViperWeather is a non-profit, community driven project.
 We only ask that if you've found it useful to star us on Github.
 If you've written a related blog or tutorial, or published a new app based on ViperWeather codebase, we'd certainly be happy to hear about that too.